masternodeh/0-docs/docs/howtobuyzero.md

 Buy options from the cheapest to the more expensive chain/method:
+1. Buy on the Polygon chain
 1. Buy on the BSC chain
-2. Buy on the Avalanche chain
+1. Buy on the Avalanche chain
-3. Buy on the Ethereum chain
+1. Buy on the Ethereum chain
-4. Buy with a credit card
+1. Buy with a credit card

 ### Buy on the Avalanche chain